 Since amphetamines are said to inspire confidence and greater performance.
 Overachievers often find themselves addicted to amphetamines.
 The presence of amphetamines when an overachiever needs a little pick me up is often a trigger.

 Like the other unexpected amphetamine triggers, pressures at work are often a trigger for amphetamine use because it is known to enhance performance.
 Unfortunately this means those addicted to amphetamines, start to crave them when they feel pressured at work.

 Where to Find Treatment

 If you have run across a trigger and you cannot stop yourself from using amphetamines, it is important to seek treatment as soon as possible.
-For help finding treatment, call us at 800-768-8728.
+For help finding treatment, call us at 800-768-8728(Who Answers?).
 We can help you find inpatient treatment or outpatient treatment, which ever works best for you.